le-harivansh/nestradamus/apps/client/README.md

 See the authentication library module, and the client's authentication module for more details.

+### Password-Confirmation

+See the authentication library module, and the client's authentication module for more details.

 ### Password-Reset

 See the password-reset library module, and the client's password-reset module for more details.